Skip to main content

 Pregnant women

-Pregnant women need 1 booster shot of the Tdap vaccine during the third trimester of each pregnancy.
+Pregnant women need one booster vaccine of the Tdap vaccine during the third trimester of each pregnancy.

 Talk with your doctor about how to protect your family from diphtheria.